yamt/jsonsink/README.md

     * https://github.com/miloyip/dtoa-benchmark
     * https://github.com/abolz/Drachennest

+* `jsonsink (static)` uses a small (64 bytes) static buffer. when the buffer gets full, it flushes the buffer.

-* `jsonsink (malloc)` is expected to be about twice slower than `jsonsink (static buffer)` because it calculates the necessay buffer size with a dry-run.
+* `jsonsink (malloc)` uses two-path strategy. it first calculates the size of JSON, allocate the buffer of the size with malloc(), and then generate JSON to the buffer. this it's expected to be about twice slower than `jsonsink (static buffer)`.

+* `jsonsink (realloc)` extends the buffer using realloc() when it gets full.

 * `flatbuffers` is not a fair comparison because it doesn't produce JSON.
   I included it just as a base line.